odwct/Python-Challenge/README.md

 - The greatest increase in profits (date and amount) over the entire period
 - The greatest decrease in profits (date and amount) over the entire period

-The result is shown below:
+The results are shown below:

 Financial Analysis